 - Patient Care Technician College Certificate of Completion (38-42 credit hours)

 Core courses have an experiential learning opportunity called a clinical or practicum.
-Clinicals and practicums take place in settings such as nursing homes, hospitals, laboratories, or medical offices.
-Because students provide hands-on patient care, students are required to provide documentation to demonstrate they do not pose a health risk or safety risk to themselves and the patients they will come in contact within the various healthcare facilities.
+Clinical and practicums take place in nursing homes, hospitals, laboratories, or medical offices.
+Because students provide hands-on patient care, students are required to provide documentation that they do not pose a health or safety risk to themselves and the patients they will come in contact with the various healthcare facilities.

 Clinical Requirements: Please complete Clinical Packet for nursing assistant, phlebotomy tech, electrocardiography tech, patient care tech, and medical assistant courses.
 Required documents will need to be uploaded to https://mycb.castlebranch.com/ before the student can register for a clinical class.
 For more information about submitting the clinical requirements from the packet contact our Data Records Coordinator Nicki Smith at firstname.lastname@example.org.

 Advising: Early advising will contribute significantly to your success.
 Click on this link for advising information.

 Student Learning Outcomes for the Allied Health Care Assistant Program

 Students will be able to: